 After that, try restarting the Virus and Threat Protection using the “Restart now” button.
 The service must start correctly.

-Check the Windows Defender in the Group Policy Editor
+Check That the Microsoft Defender in Enabled in Group Policy

-Open the Group Policy Editor (gpedit.msc) and verify that Windows Defender is not disabled by using Group Policy.
-To do this, go to the section Computer Configuration -> Administrator Templates -> Windows Components -> Windows Defender Antivirus Verify that the Turn off Windows Defender Antivirus policy is Not configured or Disabled.
+Open the local Group Policy Editor (gpedit.msc) and verify that Microsoft Defender is not disabled via Group Policy.
+To do this, go to the section Computer Configuration -> Administrator Templates -> Windows Components -> Windows Defender Antivirus.
+Verify that the Turn off Microsoft Defender Antivirus policy is Not configured or Disabled.

-Try to reregister the Windows Defender libraries.
-To do this, open a command prompt as administrator and execute the following commands:
+Try to re-register the Windows Defender libraries.
+To do this, open a command prompt as administrator and run the following commands:

-Restart Windows Defender and check if the problem is fixed.
+Restart Microsoft Defender and check if the problem is fixed.

-I hope this brief guide will help you solve the problem if you unable to start (stop) the threat service.
+I hope this brief guide will help you solve the problem if you unable to start (stop) the threat service on Windows 10.